Homepage > Education and Learning > Schools > Find a School > School Search

 Dialogue between parents and the school is actively encouraged in order to resolve any problems at an early stage.

-Initially, all complaints from parents or carers about their child’s provision is made to the SENCo or Deputy SENCo, who follows this up with the relevant staff.
+Initially, all complaints from parents or carers about their child’s provision is made to the SENCo, who follows this up with the relevant staff.
 However, if a parent or carer is not satisfied with the response given, the complaints procedure outlined on the school’s website may be followed.

 Link to complaints policy